pingidentity/pingone-sample-oidc-ios/README.md

 # OIDC Authentication iOS Sample
-Provides an example login android  application for use with PingOne for Customers.
+Provides an example login iOS  application for use with PingOne for Customers.
 This sample application is written in Swift

 Sample config
 ```